 If an aspect of a third country regulatory regime is considered to be broadly compliant with Solvency II, then that aspect of the regime can be said to be "equivalent".
-This equivalence can be granted in three different situations:
+This "equivalence" can be granted in three different situations:

-- The solvency regime in the third country is equivalent - The groups supervision regime in the third country is equivalent - The solvency regime as applied to reinsurance business is equivalent.
+- the solo solvency regime in the third country is equivalent - the group supervision regime in the third country is equivalent - the solvency regime as applied to reinsurance activities is equivalent.